bgoonz/docs-collection/github/sponsors/receiving-sponsorships-through-github-sponsors/setting-up-github-sponsors-for-your-user-account.md

 ---
 title: Setting up GitHub Sponsors for your user account
-intro: 'You can become a sponsored developer by joining {% data variables.product.prodname_sponsors %}, completing your sponsored developer profile, creating sponsorship tiers, submitting your bank and tax information, and enabling two-factor authentication on your {% data variables.product.prodname_dotcom %} account.'
+intro: "You can become a sponsored developer by joining {% data variables.product.prodname_sponsors %}, completing your sponsored developer profile, creating sponsorship tiers, submitting your bank and tax information, and enabling two-factor authentication on your {% data variables.product.prodname_dotcom %} account."
 redirect_from:
   - /articles/becoming-a-sponsored-developer
   - /github/supporting-the-open-source-community-with-github-sponsors/becoming-a-sponsored-developer
   - /github/supporting-the-open-source-community-with-github-sponsors/setting-up-github-sponsors-for-your-user-account
 versions:
-  fpt: '*'
+  fpt: "*"
 type: how_to
 topics:
   - User account